barryvdh/barryvdh.github.io/contact.md

 permalink: /contact/
 ---

-You can find my e-mail on Github, or you can contact me on Twitter: @barryvdh
+If you like to contact me, feel free to send me an email or send me a message on Twitter: [@barryvdh](https://twitter.com/barryvdh)